- applications for TNA Proposals

 - A flat rate of 50 EUR per night for accommodation up to a maximum of 6 nights.

 Users are entitled to reimbursement after submission of the User Feedback Form in the access portal.
-To receive reimbursement, users should fill in this reimbursement form available and send a signed version in pdf format to email@example.com.
+To receive reimbursement, users should fill in this reimbursement form and send a signed version in PDF- together with invoices and receipts of travel and accommodation expenses to firstname.lastname@example.org.

 The overall duration of a stay must be consistent with the experiment days scheduled for the respective user experiment.
 If no justification for an extended stay is provided, the maximum number of supported days equals the number of experiment days plus two.